cepthomas/SublimeBagOfTricks/README.md

 ST: reloading plugin SublimeBagOfTricks.sbot_signet
 Python: load sbot_signet
 ST: reloading python 3.X plugin my-other-plugins
->>> Manually re-saved sbot_common.py
+>>>>>>>>> Manually re-saved sbot_common.py
 ST: reloading plugin SublimeBagOfTricks.sbot_common
 Python: load sbot_common
 ...
 ```

-The problem is that sbot_common gets reloaded but it is a different module from the one linked to by the other modules.
+The problem is that sbot_common gets reloaded but it appears to be a different module from the one linked to by the other modules.
 This makes handling globals difficult.

-From ST: For the specific case of Sublime plugins, when your plugin modules are loaded by sublime it invokes the dir function on the
-loaded module to find all of the symbols it contains and ignores everything that’s not a subclass of one of the special
-plugin classes (i.e. ApplicationCommand, WindowCommand, TextCommand, EventListener and ViewEventListener).
+Modules that are common cannot store meaningful state.